 There's also power in discovering that the whole neck is covered on all six strings by just becoming familiar with seven shapes.
 (And, you can feel good that the shapes are not contrived: they do simply outline the intervals and scale on the fretboard.)

-Our complete method will give you the simple musical components, so you can find your way "in, out, and around any world"!
+Our complete method will give you the simple musical components, so you can find your way "in, out, and around any world"; and beyond just shapes!

 And so we come down to a total of seven unique shapes that cover the "whole neck" for the Diatonic scale.
 And it's the same seven shapes for any key; and any chord and mode, just shifted up or down the neck in your key.
 Shape 1 is always the same shape; and, it will always outline that same section of the Diatonic scale; and it will always be the same shape for any mode or chord within that Diatonic key.
 Only the numbers would change based on your mode or chord.